Distributed Computing

 Grade

 The most important part of your grade will be the quality of your presentation, both content and style.
 In addition, we grade how well you direct the discussions with the audience, during and after the presentation.
-Also, we also grade how actively you participate in the discussions throughout the semester.
-And finally, we also value the quality of your mentor-only test presentation.
+Beside your final presentation, we also grade how actively you participate in the discussions throughout the semester and we value the quality of your mentor-only test presentation.
+Attendance is mandatory.

 Papers